paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

   /// Candidate data was first observed at the given time but is not available in any block.
   Unavailable(Timestamp),
   /// The candidate was first observed at the given time and was included in the given list of unfinalized blocks, which may be
   /// empty.
 The timestamp here is not used for pruning.
+Either one of these blocks will be finalized or the state will regress to
+  /// `State::Unavailable`, in which case the same timestamp will be reused.
   Unfinalized(Timestamp, Vec<(BlockNumber, BlockHash)>),
   /// Candidate data has appeared in a finalized block and did so at the given time.
   Finalized(Timestamp)